Sam Rayburn Tollway (SRT) to Warren Parkway

-Legacy Drive, from Sam Rayburn Tollway (SRT) to Warren Parkway, will be widened from a four-lane divided roadway to six lanes.
-The plans for reconstruction and widening are nearing completion.
-Construction is anticipated to begin in July.
+Construction on Legacy Drive, from Sam Rayburn Tollway (SRT) to Warren Parkway, is in progress.
+Legacy Drive will be reconstructed and widened from a four-lane divided roadway to six lanes.
+Watch a Progress in Motion video on the Legacy Drive Widening Project.

 Traffic on Legacy Drive between SH 121 and Warren Parkway has been switched to the southbound side of the roadway and reduced to single-lane travel in each direction.
 Drivers should use caution as people become accustomed to the new traffic control patterns.

 Click here to view a map (PDF) of the Legacy Drive Phase 1 Traffic Switch.

 Crews continue pouring concrete on the east side of Legacy Drive while intersections and neighborhood entrances are reconstructed.

 Paving of the new northbound lanes continues.
 Drivers may experience delays on southbound Legacy Drive as trucks transport concrete to the project site.Mid-August 2021 to Spring 2022The traffic switch is expected to remain in place for about nine months.

 Construction schedules change, sometimes with little notice, for any number of reasons.
 Please understand there will be changes.
 We appreciate your patience.

 Construction work is dependent on the weather.
 The information we provide regarding all construction timelines and activities is weather permitting which means the work is anticipated to happen in that timeframe or the next available date when the weather allows.
 Rain will cancel most construction activity.
 In addition, certain activities require specific temperatures or dry weather for a previous number of days before execution.